SKIP & STEWIE

 Teddy, at 14.1hh, is owned by Mrs Suzanne Colquitt, and is a Ride and Drive Gelding.
 Teddy has been driving with MCD4D for the past 12 months, and is very much a gentle giant; Teddy was one of our MCD4D equine ambassadors at the 2016 Southern District Agricultural Show.

-Teddy primarily drives the Hartland Carriage.
+Teddy primarily drives the Hartland Carriage and the Christmas Sleigh.

 PONY IN RETIREMENT:-)